 Marcela arrived at TNC three years ago without knowing much about conservation, but has learned the value of this work and the project she is a part of.
-She is an affable person and tries to build a pleasant work environment everyday.
-She is an English teacher and loves to read and watch series.
+She is an English teacher, and loves to read and watch series.
 Recently, Marcela became a mother, and ever since, her work has taken on a different importance.
-She thinks about the world that her daughter will inherit, and her daily actions focus even more on conservation.
+She thinks about the world that her daughter will inherit, and her daily actions focus more strongly on conservation.

 Marine Park Ranger

 Marcelo Antillanca was born in the community of Huiro.
 He is a great father and person.
 Looking for opportunities, he left his home and worked for more than 15 years in the aquaculture field.
 He returned home with the conviction of giving his life a spin and a better living for his family.
 On May 2014, he began at TNC as a marine park ranger, and since then, Marcelo has put all his effort and professionalism at the disposal of conservation.